peacfuljoh/predictive-analytics-ytvideos/README.md

 # Predictive analytics for YouTube content creators

-THIS PROJECT IS UNDER CONSTRUCTION.
-IT IS MOSTLY PARTITIONED INTO DISTINCT SERVICES AND WILL BE MIGRATED TO AN AWS SERVERLESS ARCHITECTURE.
-STAY TUNED!!

 ## Summary

 ### Goal

-This repo contains an end-to-end, full-stack web application implementing predictive analytics for YouTube (YT) videos.
+The goal with this repository is to create an end-to-end, full-stack web application implementing predictive analytics for YouTube (YT) videos.
-The goal is to predict future stats (e.g. likes, comments, views) from current stats, metadata (e.g. subscribers), text (e.g. title, description, tags, keywords), and the video's thumbnail image.
+The system predicts future stats (e.g. likes, comments, views) from current stats, metadata (e.g. subscribers), text (e.g. title, description, tags, keywords), and the video's thumbnail image.

+Note: as of 2/10/2024, the implementation is local, modular, and implements a seq2seq deep learning model.
+It does not yet have an MLOps serving infrastructure and migration to AWS is TBD (waiting on further model dev).

 ### Software components